Facebook TwitterLinkedInYoutubewhatsapp Start Planning for your Financial goals

 Fund managers are humans; some are more experienced, whereas others are less experienced.
 Therefore, it is possible for them to make some mistakes, if the entire responsibility of the investment process is given to them.

-Therefore, you should choose the Mutual Fund Companies having a defined investment process.
+Therefore, you should choose Mutual Fund Companies having a defined investment process.

 Such companies are considered better.

-A Mutual Fund Company must always be consistent in their investment strategy.
+A Mutual Fund Company must always be consistent in its investment strategy.
 Also, there are various schools of thought followed by different Mutual Fund companies, when it comes to their investment strategy.

 It doesn’t matter, which investment strategy a Mutual Fund Company may choose, it should stick to ONE investment strategy and must not be tempted to acquire another investment strategy in the mid-way.